Martin and Mitchell defection: Initial allegations of homosexuality

 The New York Times described them as "long-time bachelor friends" and reported they smiled at each other only when they described the social advantages they anticipated in the Soviet Union, where, their prepared statement said: "The talents of women are encouraged and utilized to a much greater extent in the Soviet Union than in the United States.
 We feel that this enriches Soviet society and makes Soviet women more desirable as mates."

 The issue of the pair's sexuality was raised and dismissed by the government: "Representative Francis E. Walter, Democrat of Pennsylvania [and chairman of the House Un-American Activities Committee], denied that he had made an allegation, reported by a news agency, that one of the men had been described as a homosexual in a report by the Federal Bureau of Investigation."
 A Pentagon spokesman told reporters that there was nothing in Mitchell and Martin's personnel records to suggest homosexuality or sexual perversion.
 The next day, Congressman Walter explicitly stated that a source he trusted had told him that the two defectors were "known to their acquaintances as 'sex deviates'".
 That charge was promptly picked up by the press and resulted immediately in stories about homosexuals recruiting "other sexual deviates" for jobs in the federal government.
-The Hearst newspapers referred to Martin and Mitchell as "two defecting blackmailed homosexual specialists" and a "love team".
+Hearst newspapers referred to Martin and Mitchell as "two defecting blackmailed homosexual specialists" and a "love team".
 Time reported that a review of security checks turned up a Mitchell visit to a psychiatrist "presumably out of concern for homosexual tendencies".